Let’s make a Cozy Gingerbread House!

 I started crunching numbers and ended up using old Amazon boxes that were in the recycling for my templates.
 And XACTO knife comes in real handy in this instance.

 Erin McDowell’s recipe is by far the best.
 I thought about developing my own recipe but I was short on time.
 And honestly, hers works wonderfully, no surprise there.
+It’s fragrant, gingery and perfectly spiced with ground ginger and brown sugar, resulting in perfect gingerbread house pieces.
+I made extra dough to make my life easier and I didn’t regret doing so!

 I decided on an almond-shingled roof.
 I LOVE the results.

 If you’re interested in a true zen experience, glue on a million perfectly slivered almonds for two hours.
 Truth be told, I actually enjoy these types of things.
 I mediate and zone out and think about my life.
 Sometimes I even cry—it’s fun!
+These roof pieces ended up being total stunners and highly recommend them!

 Creating Stain-Glass Windows!